 The Carousel for All Children on Staten Island offers rides for those with disabilities, too.
 Photo courtesy of the Greenbelt Conservatory

-This gorgeous Victorian carousel stands by its name, accommodating children with physical disabilities.
+Why we love it: This gorgeous Victorian carousel in Willowbrook Park stands by its name, accommodating children with physical disabilities.
 Hop aboard one of the 51 colorfully painted animals, including a giraffe and a gorilla, to enjoy the 2-minute, counter-clockwise spin.